 Proof Eyewear is a unique handmade eyewear company.
 The products are made from sustainable wood.
 The owner of the company is Brooks DAME.
-He and his two brothers joined the Sharks on national television in hopes of receiving investment to advance their eco-friendly eyewear company.
+He and his two brothers joined the Sharks on national television hoping to receive investment to advance their eco-friendly eyewear company.

 The company uses plant-based plastics and wooden frames, all of which are environmentally friendly, to attract new customers.
 The Sharks seemed to like the product, and O’ Leary offered to invest $150,000 if they gave him a 25% stake in the company in addition to royalties.

 The brothers rejected his offer because of the royalties.
-Herjavec also offered, but they did not think it was in their best interest.
-They were not able to get the deal they were asking for from the Sharks, so they did not go for any of the offers.
+Herjavec also offered but did not think it was in their best interest.
+They could not get the deal they were asking for from the Sharks, so they did not go for any of the offers.

-As it turned out, this was a big mistake on the sharks’ part, as the company became a huge success, selling their brand in 20 countries around the world.
+As it turned out, this was a big mistake on the sharks’ part, as the company became a huge success, selling its brand in 20 countries worldwide.
 In just one year, they made $2.5 million in sales and the company has continued to grow.
 If you make bad offers, you are out of luck.
-Although still, we can say that it is a Shark Tank failure surrounded by many failures.
+Although still, we can say it is a Shark Tank failure surrounded by many failures.

 David Alwan is the owner of Echo Valley Meats.
-He is a connoisseur of meat and appeared on “Shark Tank” hoping to get a deal on season four.
+He is a meat connoisseur and appeared on “Shark Tank” hoping to get a deal on season four.
 He brought meat samples and the sharks were all impressed with the taste, but they did not like his presentation.